Lynn Conway's VLSI Archive:

 Some of the research issues to explored by the Xerox/Caltech teams were those discussed in the Sutherland-Mead-Everhart ARPA report.
 Others were outlined by Sutherland and Mead in a Scientific American article, "Microelectronics and Computer Science", published later on in 1977.

 Work got underway in mid '76 at PARC on the ICARUS LSI layout system and at Caltech on a data-path chip known as "OM" ("our machine").
-Mead helped stimulate interest among a wider set of researchers at PARC by offering a short-intensive course on MOS LSI circuit design that summer, based in methods then emerging at Intel Corporation.
+Mead helped stimulate interest among a wider set of researchers at PARC by offering a short-intensive course on MOS LSI circuit design that summer, presenting methods then emerging in the pioneering work of Federico Faggin at Intel Corporation.
 The cross-fertilization of knowledge among PARC and Caltech researchers about device physics, MOS circuit design, computer architecture, design tool development and design-process design was exciting indeed, and the overall potential of the teams' collective knowledge soon became apparent to all involved.

 In a period of intense collaborative work during that spring, Mead and Conway formulated the basics of the new design methodology - which cut through and bypassed previously existing complexities at all levels of abstraction, carefully selecting what was necessary and sufficient for inclusion and then leaving out all the rest.

 Conway began working up tutorial overviews of the new methods, in an effort to explain to others what she and Carver were up to - and these became the foundation for the textbook soon to come.
-At the same time, the new "Mead-Conway structured design methodology" was rigorously applied by Dave Johannsen to the design of the OM2 at Caltech, yielding many detailed examples of micro-processor subsystem design using the new methods.
+At the same time, the new "Mead-Conway structured design methodology", including the new scalable layout design rules, was rigorously applied by Dave Johannsen to the design of the OM2 at Caltech, yielding many detailed examples of micro-processor subsystem design using the new methods.

 Mead and Conway then faced a dilemma: What could they do with these promising, but as yet unproven, new design methods?
 Writing journal papers hardly seemed a plausible way to disseminate a paradigm-shift in chip design!